SFWRITER.COM > How to Write > Manuscript Format Checklist

 - Monospaced (not proportionally spaced) Courier

-or BitStream's "Courier10 BT," which comes with many Corel and WordPerfect products, not
+or BitStream's "Courier10 BT," which comes with many Corel and WordPerfect products

-the anemic "Courier New" that comes with Windows XP (although many
+but do not use the anemic "Courier New" that comes with Windows; it's far

 - Ragged right margin (not right-justified) [set in Word at Format,